SNIPPET LESSON PLAN FOR:

-Description of the Film Clip: A deadly virus is transmitted from Africa to the United States and threatens to cause an epidemic.
+Description of the Snippet: A deadly virus is transmitted from Africa to the United States and threatens to cause an epidemic.
 The clips are taken from the first hour of the movie showing how the disease spreads.

 THREATS TO HUMAN HEALTH PRESENTED BY VIRUSES